MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ## EU national identification number

-These are the entities in the EU National Identification Number sensitive information type.
+These entities are in the EU National Identification Number and are sensitive information types.

 - [Austria](#austria-identity-card)
 - [Belgium](#belgium-national-number)